TophatSynth/medic_backup/Lecture Notes/Week 8/Early embryonic development.md

 		1. Capacitation - passing through the corona radiata - takes ~7 hours
 		2. Acrosome reaction - penetration of the zona pellucida
 		3. Penetration of the oocyte membrane - only one spermatozoon which loses its own plasma membrane
-			- Corona radiata - ECM, made of hyaluronic acid and GAG's - sperm gets through by secreting hyaluronidase - interacts with ZP3 receptor #tofinish in the corona radiata?
+			- Corona radiata - ECM, made of hyaluronic acid and GAG's - sperm gets through by secreting hyaluronidase - sperm has to interact with the ZP3 receptor in the corona radiata to release enzymes from the acrosome
 			- Zona pellucida - jelly-like coat with glycoproteins or receptors - digested by lysosomal enzymes from acrosome
-			- Once male genetic material is released and meiosis recontinues, cortical granules release content -> degrade ZP3 receptors to prevent second penetration #tofinish
+			- Once male genetic material is released and meiosis recontinues, cortical granules release content -> degrade ZP3 receptors to prevent second penetration
 		- ![[Pasted image 20251104142207.png]]
 		- ![[Pasted image 20251104142740.png]]
 	- ![[Pasted image 20251104142754.png]]